mystic-finance/mystic-router-integration/README.md

 {
   "chainId": 14,
   "hash": "0x9c1f…4e7a",
-  "status": "MINED",
+  "status": "SUCCESS",
   "blockNumber": 39218844,
   "from": "0xd8dA6BF26964aF9D7eEd9e03E53415D37aA96045"
 }
 ```

-> `status` is `PENDING` right after you submit, then becomes `MINED` (success) or `FAILED` (reverted) once the operator confirms it on-chain.
-Only a `MINED` swap that matches the original quote books the partner fee — so a spoofed or mismatched hash can't record a fee.
+`status` is `PENDING` right after you submit, then becomes `SUCCESS` (success) or `FAILED` (reverted) once the operator confirms it on-chain.
+Only a `SUCCESS` swap that matches the original quote books the partner fee — so a spoofed or mismatched hash can't record a fee.

 ### Putting it all together